odoo/documentation/content/applications/general/email_communication/email_servers.rst

 Scope of this documentation
 ===========================

-This document is **mainly dedicated to Odoo on-premise databases** who don't benefit from an out-of-the-box solution to send and receive emails in Odoo, unlike `Odoo Online <https://www.odoo. com/trial>`_ and `Odoo.sh <https://www.odoo.sh>`_.
+This document is **mainly dedicated to Odoo on-premise databases** that do not benefit from an out-of-the-box solution to send and receive emails in Odoo, unlike `Odoo Online <https://www.odoo. com/trial>`_ and `Odoo.sh <https://www.odoo.sh>`_.
 Incoming and outgoing servers must be configured for on-premise databases.